taloc/grocery_delivery_service/README.md

 # Grocery Delivery Service Dataset

 ## Overview
 This repository contains a dataset for analyzing grocery delivery sales, designed to support historical and predictive analysis for a grocery delivery app.
 The dataset includes six tables capturing orders, products, aisles, departments, and related details.
-This data is ideal for creating Power BI reports, forecasting models, and validating predictions to inform app development decisions.

 ## Dataset Description
 The dataset consists of six tables, detailed below: